Depechie/OpenTelemetryGrafana/README.md

 # OpenTelemetry together with the Grafana stack

-This repository is a work in progress, about having an observability stack for your microservices environment.
+This repository is a work in progress, about having an observability stack for your microservices environment with [.NET Aspire](https://github.com/dotnet/aspire).

 If you want to know/learn more, also check out my Pluralsight course on the subject here [https://www.pluralsight.com/library/courses/opentelemetry-grafana-observability](https://www.pluralsight.com/library/courses/opentelemetry-grafana-observability)